 FHIR Gateway

-provides a unified asynchronous interface for connecting to multiple FHIR servers with automatic authentication, connection pooling, error handling, and simplified CRUD operations.
-It handles the complexity of managing multiple FHIR clients and provides a consistent API across different healthcare systems.
+Both handle the complexity of managing multiple FHIR clients and provide a consistent API across different healthcare systems.

 Basic Usage